 In some countries persons with disabilities have had minimal involvement in the employment processes, especially within the public service.
-They have often been encouraged to pursue work projects such as sewing/tailoring, knitting/craft, carpentry, street vending, farming/agricultural activities, etc. which provide basic skills but do not allow persons with disabilities to work in the formal sector, thus limiting their economic freedom.
+They have often been encouraged to pursue work projects such as sewing, knitting and carpentry which provide basic skills but do not allow persons with disabilities to work in the formal sector, thus limiting their economic freedom.
 The public service, including government departments, must take a leadership role as a headline employer and making a real contribution in encouraging other employers to amend their thinking towards seeing themselves as sources of employment for persons with disabilities.